 Girl goes to fairground.
 Girl meets Armenian man.
 Armenian man gives girl doll.
 Girl flies around and encounters many angry people.
 Girl jumps naked into lake.
 Doll pulls girl beneath surface of water, drowning her.
 And so the thread of yet another human existence is cut short by the scissors of badness.

-One of Trey’s purely solo works, “Esther” made its live debut relatively late compared to its Junta compatriots, first appearing on 9/12/88.
+“Esther” made its live debut relatively late compared to its Junta compatriots, first appearing on 9/12/88.
 Even then, it featured decidedly less macabre lyrics than the version that ended up on Junta.
 These original lyrics, aside from containing various differences of detail (“a hot summer night,” “a wrinkled old man”), feature a story that takes on a “just desserts” theme, rather than the wonderfully demented “ruination of an innocent” theme that the final draft lyrics eventually offered.
 These darker, more familiar lyrics that most fans are used to first appeared at the song’s second appearance, on 2/7/89.

 Although she doesn’t play any role in The Man Who Stepped Into Yesterday, Trey has mentioned that Esther does hail from a part of Gamehendge.
 The so-called “flying jam” in “Esther” also appears as the transitional music between several of TMWSIY songs when performed live (3/22/93, 6/26/94, 7/8/94), and on Trey’s senior study recording.
-Additionally, Mike’s bass line for this “flying jam” is identical to the playing he does during Page’s solo in “McGrupp.”
+Additionally, Mike’s bass line for this “flying jam” is identical to what he plays during Page’s solo in “McGrupp.”
 Even one of the “Secret Language” cues – the “random note” – is signaled by the same “circus” theme that kicks off “Esther.”